How people pay for long-term care—whether

 sources, including personal funds, government programs, and

 private financing options.
+The following are ways to pay

-Personal Funds (Out-of-Pocket Expenses)
+Personal Funds (Out-of-Pocket)

 At first, many older adults pay for care